slightlyoff/cassowary.js/README.md

 done resolves -- now ending edits total time = 1.445

-  number of constraints: 		100
-  number of solvers: 			10
-  numbers of resolves: 			50
+  number of constraints:             100 number of solvers:                  10 numbers of resolves:                50
   tests:                               1
-  time to add (ms): 			106
-  time to edit (ms): 			19
-  time to resolve (ms): 		290
-  time to edit (ms): 			10
-  add time per solver (ms): 		0.106 edit time per solver (ms): 		0.95 resolve time per resolve (ms): 	0.58 time to end edits per solver (ms): 	0.5
+  time to add (ms):                  106 time to edit (ms):                  19 time to resolve (ms):              290 time to edit (ms):                  10 add time per solver (ms):        0.106 edit time per solver (ms):        0.95 resolve time per resolve (ms):    0.58 time to end edits per solver (ms): 0.5
 ```

 Supported Runtimes
 ==================

-This is an unapolgetically modern re-interpretation of the original code,
+This is an unapolgetically modern reinterpretation, optimized for size,
-optimized for size, complexity, and speed.
+complexity, and speed.
 And litle else.
-No, it won't work on
+No, it won't work on IE < 10.
+Or
-IE < 10.
-Or old-skool FireFox.
-The idioms in use are tracking dev-channel
+old-skool Firefox.
+The idioms in use are tracking dev-channel Chrome and as
-Chrome and as soon as ES.next features become available there, this port will
+soon as ES.next features become available there, this port will begin to use
-begin to use them.
+them.
 You have been warned.

 Configuration
 =============